myelinio/myelin.io/content/blog/aws_installation.md

     In this file the following fields should be provided:

-    - **dockerRegistryUrl:** add the repository url instead of this line, for example use `registry.hub.docker.com` for docker hub.
+    - **dockerRegistryUrl:** Add the repository url instead of this line, for example use `aws_account_id.dkr.ecr.region.amazonaws.com` for AWS ECR.
+    Where aws_account_id and and region should be filled in.
     - **dockerSecret.auths.auth:** Auth token.
-For docker hub it can be generated as follows: `echo -n 'username:password' | base64`
+For AWS ECR, this can be generated as follows: `aws ecr get-authorization-token --output text --query 'authorizationData[].authorizationToken'`
     - **dockerSecret.auths.Username:** docker repository user name
     - **dockerSecret.auths.Password:** docker repository password
     - **dockerSecret.auths.Email:** docker repository email